Gifts, eggnog, holiday decorations and ugly Christmas sweaters are all staples of a classic company holiday party.

 Your employees can still enjoy it all this year.

-As we continue to physically distance and work from home, virtual holiday parties have become the norm.
-Throwing a virtual holiday party is a great way to celebrate your employees’ hard work over the past year.
+Whether your team works remotely part-time or full-time or a mix of both, throwing a virtual holiday party is a great way to celebrate your employees’ hard work over the past year.

 Continue reading for some fun and easy virtual holiday party ideas.